Edwas99/PROCON/index.md

 index_max = max(range(len(cos_similarity)), key=cos_similarity.__getitem__)
 ```

 I got over 92 percent correct when classifying this way, but this was when testing with the same data but split up.
-So When a real user search for "Iphone 8" The program has a hard time knowing which IPhone it is and can many times take the wrong phone.
-To get the phone that we want we have to be very wpecific and type it very simliar to what the title is on the Amazon page.
+So When a real user search for "iPhone 8" The program has a hard time knowing which iPhone it is and can many times take the wrong phone.
+To get the phone that we want, we have to be very specific and type it similarly to what the title is on the Amazon page.

 ### Using the features helpful and positivity
-After this the most helpfull reviews for the phone that was searched for are fetched and split into positive and negative ones, this is done by using the features we added earlier (helpful and positivity).
+After this the most helpful reviews for the phone that were searched for are fetched and split into positive and negative ones, this is done by using the features we added earlier (helpful and positivity).

 ```python
 #Getting the reviews fo the searched phone (pred)
 reviews = reviews[reviews["asin"]==pred[0]].sort_values(by=["helpfulVotes"])